-Everyone in Scotland diagnosed from 1 April 2013 is now entitled to a minimum of a year's worth of support after diagnosis.
+Everyone in Scotland is now entitled to a minimum of a year of support after diagnosis.
 Ask your doctor or contact Alzheimer Scotland for more information.

 'Getting early intervention, getting an early diagnosis is the best way.'
-Person with dementia

 There was just doubt and fear about what was going to happen.'
-Person with dementia

-'It was a relief to get the diagnosis and know what was wrong and how get help.'
-Person with dementia You will most likely want to know where you go from here, what others in this situation have found helpful and what support is out there.
+'It was a relief to get the diagnosis and know what was wrong and how to get help.'

+You will most likely want to know where you go from here, what others in this situation have found helpful and what support is out there.

 You might be reading this because you suspect you may have dementia.
-At this stage, it could be useful to read Worried about your memory, a booklet from NHS Health Scotland that gives practical advice and information for anyone concerned about their memory. www.healthscotland.com/documents/3250.aspx
+At this stage, it could be useful to read Worried about your memory?, a booklet from NHS Health Scotland that gives practical advice and information for anyone concerned about their memory. www.healthscotland.com/documents/3250.aspx